DylanMeeus/springboot_jwt_blog/_posts/2016-02-22-12-steps-to-a-faster-web-app.markdown

 ---
 layout: post
 title: "12 Steps to a Faster Web App"
 description: "Are you following these tips?
-If not, learn how to speed-up your web apps!"
+If not, learn how to create a faster web app!"
 date: 2016-02-22 13:30
 author:
   name: Sebastián Peyrott